ajrowland/rebalancingyou-site/content/articles/2020-05-15-dogs-and-gut-health.md

 ---

-1. Fujimura, K. et al. (2013) ‘House dust exposure mediates gut microbiome Lactobacillus enrichment and airway immune defense against allergens and virus infection’, Proceedings of the National Academy of Sciences, 111(2), pp.805-810. doi: 10.1073/pnas.1310750111
+1. <a id="ref1"></a>Fujimura, K. et al. (2013) ‘House dust exposure mediates gut microbiome Lactobacillus enrichment and airway immune defense against allergens and virus infection’, Proceedings of the National Academy of Sciences, 111(2), pp.805-810. doi: 10.1073/pnas.1310750111

-2. Fujimura, K.E., Johnson, C.C., Ownby, D.R., Cox, M.J., Lynch, S.V.
+2. <a id="ref2"></a>Fujimura, K.E., Johnson, C.C., Ownby, D.R., Cox, M.J., Lynch, S.V.
 (2010).
 ‘Man's Best Friend?
 The Effect of Pet Ownership on House Dust Microbial Communities’, The Journal of Allergy and Clinical Immunology 126(2). doi: 10.1016/j.jaci.2010.05.04

-3. Stein, M. M., Hrusch, C. L., Gozdz, J., Igartua, C., Pivniouk, V., Murray, S. E., . . .
+3. <a id="ref3"></a>Stein, M. M., Hrusch, C. L., Gozdz, J., Igartua, C., Pivniouk, V., Murray, S. E., . . .
 Sperling, A. I. (2016).
 Innate Immunity and Asthma Risk in Amish and Hutterite Farm Children.
 New England Journal of Medicine, 375(5), 411-421.